university-of-york/research-it-documentation/docs/source/using_viking/virtual_desktops.rst

     If prompted, you should supply the following password: 5jaHqekY

-Connect to the Virtual Desktop
+Connect to the virtual desktop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Using the appropriate application for your operating system (examples listed below), log into the virtual desktop.
 It will ask for a password (in my example this is ``5jaHqekY``), yours will be whatever was displayed in the previous step.